AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 ## Scenario: More than two numbers multiplication

-Given:  The calculator is turned on
+Given:  The calculator is in on state

 When: I type in "Any number"
 And I press "multiply"
 And I type in "Any number"
 And I press "equals"
-And I repeat operation with multiple operands
+And I repeat operation with multiple operand

 Then: I see the "solution" as the result

 ## Scenario: Complex number multiplication

-Given:  The calculator is turned on
+Given:  The calculator is in on state

 When: I type in "Complex number"
 And I press "multiply"